utkarshthakur24/Build-a-Scalable-Azure-Data-Engineering-Pipeline-Real-Time-Customer-and-Sales-Insights-with-Power-BI/README.md

 This project is a data engineering pipeline solution to a fictional business problem, designed to help me learn and understand data pipelining.
 For more detailed explanation, please refer to the [medium.com Article](https://medium.com/@utkarshthakur2404/project-headline-building-a-scalable-azure-data-engineering-pipeline-real-time-customer-and-sales-d5fbc266bc0a).

-## Project Overview
+# Project Overview

-This project builds a comprehensive data pipeline on Azure to address a critical business need.
-The objective is to extract customer and sales data from an on-premises SQL database, transform it in the cloud, and generate actionable insights via a Power BI dashboard.
-The dashboard highlights key performance indicators (KPIs) such as gender distribution and product category sales.
-Stakeholders can filter and analyze data by date, product category, and gender.

-## Business Requirements
+## Business Request

-The business identified a gap in understanding customer demographics, particularly gender distribution, and its influence on product purchases.
-The key requirements are:

-- **Sales by Gender and Product Category**: A dashboard displaying total products sold, total sales revenue, and gender breakdown.
-- **Data Filtering**: Ability to filter data by product category, gender, and date.
-- **User-Friendly Interface**: Easy access for stakeholders to query data.
+In this project, my company has recognized a gap in understanding its customer demographics - specifically, the gender distribution within the customer base and how it might influence product purchases.
+With a significant amount of customer data stored in an on-premises SQL database, key stakeholders have requested a comprehensive KPI dashboard.
+This dashboard should provide insights into sales by gender and product category, showing total sold, total sates revenue. and a clear gender split among customers.
+Additionally, they need the ability to filter this data by product category and gender. with a user-friendly interface for date-based queries.
+## Solution Overview
+To address this request, we'll build a robust data pipeline that extracts the on-premises data, loads it into Azure, and performs the necessary transformations to make the data more query-friendly.
+The transformed data will then feed into a custom-built report by Power BI dashboard that meets all the specified requirements.
+This pipeline will be scheduled to run automatically every day, ensuring that stakeholders always have access to up to-date and accurate data.

 ## Solution Overview